Fraser-Greenlee/WebArcs/README.md

 # WebArcs

 * Web app that let users subscribe to and find RSS feeds.
-* Made using Flask and Postgres
+* Made using web.py and Postgres
 * Hosted on Heroku.